carsonxyz/CNPPopupController/README.md

 - Support for iOS 9 and a few bug fixes.

 **August 30, 2015 v0.2.3**
 - Lower minimum required OS version to 6.0, since it works there anyway.

 **August 16, 2015 v0.2.2**
 - Bug fix for centering the popup above the keyboard when presented.
 Thanks to [Nicholas](https://github.com/nicholas) for the proactive help on this one.

-**June 24th, 2015 v0.2.1**
-- Bug fix for dismissing on background mask touch.

 **June 14th, 2015 v0.2.0**
 - Completely rewritten. *Started from the bottom, now we're here.*